Islam-Raad-dev/Islam-Raad-dev/README.md

 <div align="center">

-> *"Artificial intelligence is the new electricity."*
+> *"Artificial Intelligence Is The New Electricity."*
 > — **Andrew Ng**

 <br/>